amd/HPCTrainingDock/README.md

 export SINGULARITY_DIR_PATH=$PWD
 ```

-Note that the location where you created the above directory needs ot have enough storage space available.
+Note that the location where you created the above directory needs to have enough storage space available.
 Then, start up a Singularity image with the `--sandbox` option, pulling from a plain Docker image for Ubuntu 22.04 (for instance):

 ```bash
 singularity build --sandbox container docker://ubuntu:22.04